 As of the date of this prospectus, (i) 369,290,629 ordinary shares; (ii) 77,000,000 Series A preferred shares; (iii) 37,748,300 Series B preferred shares; (iv) 44,286,448 Series C preferred shares; (v) 64,001,162 Series D-1 preferred shares; (vi) 93,580,586 Series E-1 preferred shares; and (vii) 116,857,842 Series F preferred shares are issued and outstanding.
 All of our issued and outstanding shares are fully paid.
-Each Series D-1 and E-1 preferred shares will be converted to 1.0038447 and 1.0526316 ordinary shares, respectively, and all other series of preferred shares will be converted on a 1:1 basis to ordinary shares upon the completion of this offering.

-Immediately prior to the completion of this offering, our authorized share capital will be changed into US\$200,000 divided into 2,000,000,000 ordinary shares of a par value of US\$0.0001 each.
+Immediately prior to the completion of this offering, our authorized share capital will be changed into US\$ divided into shares comprising of (i) ordinary shares of a par value of US\$ each, and (ii) shares of a par value of US\$ each of such class or classes (however designated) as the board of directors may determine in accordance with our post-offering memorandum and articles of association.
 Immediately prior to the completion of this offering, all of our issued and outstanding preferred shares will be converted into ordinary shares.
-Following such conversion and/or re-designation, we will have ordinary shares issued and outstanding, assuming the underwriters do not exercise the option to purchase additional ADSs.
-All of our shares issued and outstanding prior to the completion of the offering are and will be fully paid, and all of our shares to be issued in the offering will be issued as fully paid.
+Following such conversion and/or re-designation, we will have ordinary shares issued and outstanding prior to the completion of the offering are and will be fully paid, and all of our shares to be issued in the offering will be issued as fully paid.